If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 How To Get Here

-On State Highway 2, driving is the only option with this stop.
-It’s 30 km north of Masterton, an hour south of Palmerston North, 10km south of Eketahuna and 2 hours northeast of Wellington.
+Driving is the only option at this stop on State Highway 2.
+It’s 30 km north of Masterton, an hour south of Palmerston North, 10km south of Eketahuna, and 2 hours northeast of Wellington.

 Hours